Internet Romance and Marriage Fraud

 - Provide an original or certified copy of your birth certificate.

-- An American police record must be obtained from a police department in the state where you last resided or from the FBI.
-Please note that it is best to obtain the FBI record or to obtain an original record from your police station - records obtained online or copies are often not accepted by the Moroccan authorities.
+- An American police record must be obtained from a police department in the state where you last resided or from the FBI BEFORE coming to Morocco.

 Where can I obtain the copy of my police record?